How we test tumble dryers

 The best tumble dryers need just 15 minutes to dry 1kg of laundry, and the worst will take 30 minutes.
 So that means the fastest dryers on the market will churn 6kg of wet laundry into dry clothing in an hour and a half; whereas the slowest dryers will take three hours - the time it takes to watch a Lord of the Rings film.

-*As of 2013, we started filling the drum to 70% of the dryer's full capacity, rather than 100%.
+*As of 2013, we started filling the drum to 70% of the dryer's full capacity, rather than 100% and we have continued with this in our current 2018 test programme.
 This simulates how people use their dryers at home, but means that dryers tested in 2012 and before are not directly comparable to those tested under the current programme.

 How much will it cost to run each year?